One day in Dublin is not enough, and I won’t lie and say otherwise.

 Many of the things on this Dublin itinerary also require you to buy tickets beforehand, and it isn’t always possible to get the exact time you want.

-Essentially, this is a pretty loose guide to how to spend one day in Dublin.
+Essentially, this is a pretty loose guide to how to spend one day in Dublin, especially if you’re visiting Dublin on a budget and want to make the most of your time there.

 If you want to fit everything in without feeling too rushed, I recommend making sure you’re up and about by about 8ish.